onap/dcaegen2/docs/sections/installation_heat.rst

 * openstack_auth_method: '**password**'.
 * openstack_region: '**RegionOne**'.
 * cloud_env: '**openstack**'.
 * dns_list: This is the list of DNS servers to be configured into DHCP server of the ONAP OAM network.
 As mentioned above it needs to have the ONAP private DNS server as the first item, then one or more external DNS servers next, for example:  **["10.0.100.1", "8.8.8.8"]**.
+For installations where the private DNS server VM takes too long to be set up, the solution is to use the Designate backend DNS server as the first entry in this list.
+Fot example  **["10.12.25.5", "8.8.8.8"]**.
 * external_dns: This is the first external DNS server in the list above.
 For example, **"8.8.8.8"**
 * dns_forwarder:  This is the DNS forwarder for the ONAP private DNS server.
 It must point to the IP address of the Designate backend DNS.
 For example **'10.12.25.5'** for the Integration Pod25 lab.
 * dcae_ip_addr: The static IP address on the OAM network that is assigned to the DCAE bootstraping VM.  **10.0.4.1**.